jnozzi/cocoadev.com/markdown/AddDateModifiedWithBindings.md

  }

 ----
 Thank you so much for the swift and clever answer.
 What I did not state clearly in my initial post is that the "Employee" class is entirely coded with xcdatamodel (as Entity).
 Hence, the above solution works only if you code your object programmatically.
-I posted the code for working with Entities below (in case someone runs into the same problem) - which is exactly the same solution as General/JediKnil proposed.
+I posted the code for working with Entities below (in case someone runs into the same problem) - which is exactly the same solution as JediKnil proposed.